istio/istio.io/content/docs/examples/advanced-gateways/egress-gateway/index.md

     ...
     {{< /text >}}

-1. Create an egress `Gateway` for _edition.cnn.com_, a destination rule and virtual service to direct the traffic through the egress gateway and from the egress gateway to the external service.
+1. Create an egress `Gateway` for _edition.cnn.com_, a destination rule and a virtual service to direct the traffic through the egress gateway and from the egress gateway to the external service.

     Choose the instructions corresponding to whether or not you have